Key Takeaways:

 Freeform Optical Manufacturing

-The fabrication of freeform optics can be challenging compared to traditional optics.
-Precision machining or advanced manufacturing techniques are often employed to produce these complex optical surfaces, such as diamond turning, precision molding, precision 3D printing, and computer-controlled grinding and polishing.
+It is challenging to fabricate freeform optics compared to traditional optics.
+Manufacturers often use precision machining or advanced manufacturing techniques to produce these complex optical surfaces.
+Examples include diamond turning, precision molding, precision 3D printing, and computer-controlled grinding and polishing.
 Even when molding is involved, subtractive manufacturing processes often create the initial mold template first.

 freeform optics, freeform optic, freeform optics design